 Requesting examination of standard patent applications

 After a standard patent application is submitted you must request examination within 5 years of the filing date.
-If not, you will receive a direction to request examination.
-You must request examination within 6 months of the date of this direction or your application will lapse.
+Typically, after 4 years from filing your application we will direct you to request examination if you have not done so already.
+You must request examination within 2 months of the date of this direction or your application will lapse.

 Once examination is requested you can normally expect a reply within about 12 months, depending on our workload.

-If you do not overcome the objections within 21 months from the date of the first adverse report, your application will lapse.
+If no response is filed within 21 months from the date of the first adverse report, your complete application will lapse.

 Important: If you request examination on or after 15 April 2013, you will only have 12 months from the date of the first adverse report to overcome the objections or your application will lapse.

 Once all objections in the examination report are overcome, your application for a standard patent is accepted.
 Before the patent is granted, other parties (opponents) have three months to start opposition proceedings.

 The most common reasons for opposing the grant of standard patents are: